algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/gcd.md

 But the main purpose of this book is not to learn computer architecture for the sake of learning it, but to acquire real-world skills in software optimization.
 To achieve this goal, it is filled with — and, in fact, mostly comprised of — examples of algorithms that are harder to optimize than a sum of an array.
 This one is the first of many.

-In this section, we will design a variant of `gcd` that is ~2x faster than what the standard library has to offer.
+In this section, we will derive a variant of `gcd` that is ~2x faster than the one in the C++ standard library.

 ## Euclid's Algorithm